ABOUT

 Dana Ainsworth, Founder

 Every Sunday, for as long as I can remember, my grandfather prepared a huge pot of pasta sauce and assembled the family.
-I missed this tradition terribly when I moved away.
+I missed that tradition terribly when I moved away.
 As if to compensate, I found myself compulsively gathering friends and strangers around makeshift tables.
 In India, plates were set over a discarded door while sauce simmered on a camp stove.
-In Costa Rica, card tables formed our banquet while I tried out the newest recipe taught by the Frenchman who lived up the hill.
-These moments have come to define my life.
+In Costa Rica, card tables formed our banquet while my friends and I tried out the newest recipe taught by the Frenchman who lived up the hill.
+Those moments have come to define my life.

-Historically, gatherings revolved around planting and harvesting seasons or religious and sacred occasions.
-While modern culture has almost entirely eliminated those events from the calendar- and commercialized the ones that remain- the fact that gathering is fundamental to the human experience remains unaltered.
-To break bread around a table is both powerful and profound.
-It is in this spirit that Wonder Table was born.
+Historically, gatherings revolved around sacred occasions, planting and harvesting seasons predicated on the vulnerable necessity of relying on one another.
+While modern culture has largely eliminated those structures from the calendar, and commercialized the ones that remain, the fact that gathering is fundamental to the human experience remains unaltered.

 Wanna chat?